NATO Air Policing: securing Allied airspace

 - NATO Air Policing is a permanent peacetime mission of the Alliance, conducted within the NATO Integrated Air and Missile Defence (IAMD) framework.

-- NATO Air Policing is a strong demonstration of solidarity among Allies, as countries with fighter aircraft capabilities help to ensure the integrity of the airspace of the countries that do not possess them.
+- NATO Air Policing is a strong demonstration of cohesion and solidarity among Allies, as countries with fighter aircraft capabilities help to ensure the integrity of the airspace of the countries that do not possess them.

 - The Supreme Allied Commander Europe (SACEUR) is responsible for the conduct of the NATO Air Policing mission.